 The SENCo at our school is Charlotte Hardy.

 When is the SENCo available and how do I contact her?

 Charlotte Hardy does not have a teaching responsibility.
 If you would like to meet with her to discuss your child's needs then please contact the School office to make an appointment.
 Alternatively you can email her at email@example.com

 What does the SENCo do?

-Sam is responsible for anything relating to 'Special Educational Needs and Disabilities' (SEND) within the school.
+Charlotte is responsible for anything relating to 'Special Educational Needs and Disabilities' (SEND) within the school.
 This makes sure that any special educational needs are identified and that support is put in place to help them.
 Other duties include: